DSR-RHIT/me447-visualizing-data/cm/week-04_assignments.md

 Portfolio progress.
 By the end of the week you should be able to

--   something
--   something else

-Roundtables
+-   Revise earlier graphs and critiques based on the roundtable discussions
+-   Revise the citations used based on the assigned readings

+Due this week

 -   Present your D4 Multiway graph and critique.
--   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.
+See [portfolio requirements](folio-01_portfolio-requirements.md) and [portfolio checklist](folio-02_portfolio-checklist.pdf).

 Reading